 Those students who pursue a degree in Anthropology have a vast array of employment opportunities open to them after they graduate.
 Options include not only direct use of their training, as in the academic arena (e.g., professor), but also more indirect, applied uses in such fields as museums (e.g., curation, conservation and collections), government (e.g., administration, archaeological management, urban planning, and public health service), in the private sector (e.g., archaeological or forensic consulting, engineering and laboratories), business (e.g., human resources, public relations and marketing), and social services (e.g., counseling and non-profit organizations).
 In any field, the training you get at UNI in Anthropology will provide you with the basic and necessary job skills for any employment opportunity.

-The Purple and Old Gold Award is awarded anually by the faculty to the most outstanding graduating senior in each major.
-Meredith Hild plans to pursue graduate study with a focus in either linguistics or social and religious...
+The Purple and Old Gold Award is awarded annually by the faculty to the most outstanding graduating senior in each major.
+This year's recipient is Caitlin Kelly.
+Caitlin is interested in...